sri1991/ai_agents/README.md

 *   **Challenge:** Handling failures of agents in the sequence.
     *   **Solution:** Implement error handling and recovery mechanisms, such as retrying failed tasks or routing to a backup agent.

-#### Banking Use Cases & Examples
+#### Use Cases & Examples
-*   **Transaction Processing:** A sequence of agents can be used to process transactions, with each agent performing a specific step, such as authentication, authorization, and settlement.
+*   **Banking - Transaction Processing:** A sequence of agents can be used to process transactions, with each agent performing a specific step, such as authentication, authorization, and settlement.
-*   **Account Opening:** A series of agents handle the steps from initial application, verification, and account creation.
-*   **KYC (Know Your Customer) Process:** Agents handle the steps of identification, verification, and risk assessment in a sequential manner.
+*   **Healthcare:** Multiagent systems can aid in disease prediction and prevention through genetic analysis and serve as tools for preventing and simulating epidemic spread [5].
+*   **Supply Chain Management:** Numerous factors affect a supply chain, and multiagent systems can connect the components of supply chain management [5].
+*   **E-commerce:** Analyzing user data such as browsing history and purchasing patterns to generate personalized product recommendations [2].

 ### 4. Parallel